IU-PR/Capstone_project/content/docs/2025/UniTrip/week1.md

 - [ ] Run via docker-compose (or another alternative described in the `README.md`).

 ## Plans for next week
-- Write detailed user stories and user flow diagrams
+- Write detailed user stories and user flow diagrams.
+- Finalize the narrative for the game.
-- Create a backlog with all tasks
+- Create a backlog with all tasks, estimation and sprints.
-- Create a prototype of 2 locations
+- Create a prototype of 2 locations.
-- Upload the 3d model of the first location in Unity
+- Upload the 3d model of the first location in Unity.
 - Add main character and it's walking around the ares.
-- If will have left time, create a first interactions with objects in location.
+- Create a first interactions with objects in location.
+- Learn camera transitions in Unity and try to apply.